rocky-linux/documentation/docs/labs/systems_administration_II/lab7-the_linux_kernel.md

         CONFIG_BTRFS_FS=y
         ```

-18. Let's optimize the kernel build time and also reduce the amount of disk space used during the kernel compile stage by setting.
+18. Let's optimize the kernel build time and also reduce the amount of disk space used during the kernel compile stage.
 By setting `CONFIG_DEBUG_INFO=no`, the resulting kernel image will NOT include debugging info thereby resulting in a smaller kernel image.
 This removes debugging symbols from the built kernel and modules.
 Type:

     ```bash
     $ ./scripts/config --file ~/build/kernel/.config  -d DEBUG_INFO \